Research Misconduct Policy

 - Comment on Draft Investigation Report.
 The Investigator(s) shall give the respondent(s) a copy of the draft investigation report, and concurrently, a copy of, or supervised access to, the evidence on which the report is based and notify the respondent(s) that any comments must be submitted within 30 days of the date on which he/she received the draft report.
 The Investigator(s) shall ensure that these comments are included and considered in the final investigation report.

 - Appeal.
 Respondent shall be advised of his/her right to appeal the findings of the investigative report.
-The respondent may appeal the findings of the Investigative Report to the VPR by filing a written appeal with the VPR within 10 days of receipt of the report.
+The respondent may appeal the findings of the Investigative Report to the RIO by filing a written appeal with the RIO within 10 days of receipt of the report.
 The grounds for appeal would be that the report is not supported by the evidence, the policies were misapplied to the evidence or that new evidence that was not available to the Investigator should be considered in reaching a final decision.
 The respondent shall be given timely notification of the appeal process.
 Any appeal process must be completed within 120 days unless the institution has requested and received an extension from ORI.
 This 120 day deadline does not apply to institutional termination hearings that are conducted separately from the appeal process.

 MSU shall take the following specific steps to obtain, secure, and maintain the research records and evidence pertinent to the research misconduct proceeding:

-- Either before or when the VPR notifies the respondent of the allegation, MSU shall promptly take all reasonable and practical steps to obtain custody of all research records and evidence needed to conduct the research misconduct proceeding, inventory those materials, and sequester them in a secure manner, except in those cases where the research records or evidence encompass scientific instruments shared by a number of users, custody may be limited to copies of the data or evidence on such instruments, so long as those copies are substantially equivalent to the evidentiary value of the instruments.
+- Either before or when the RIO notifies the respondent of the allegation, MSU shall promptly take all reasonable and practical steps to obtain custody of all research records and evidence needed to conduct the research misconduct proceeding, inventory those materials, and sequester them in a secure manner, except in those cases where the research records or evidence encompass scientific instruments shared by a number of users, custody may be limited to copies of the data or evidence on such instruments, so long as those copies are substantially equivalent to the evidentiary value of the instruments.